tlhpaul/CIS537_2018Fall/README.md

 ## Set up conda environment
 We use conda yaml file to configure the enviornment.
-You can find the shell file here: https://conda.io/miniconda.html
+You can find the shell script here: https://conda.io/miniconda.html

 ### Install
 After running shell script, do the following